Coronavirus Disease 2019 (COVID-19): Epidemiology, Clinical Spectrum and Implications for the Cardiovascular Clinician

 Clinical Topics: Acute Coronary Syndromes, Anticoagulation Management, Diabetes and Cardiometabolic Disease, Dyslipidemia, ACS and Cardiac Biomarkers, Anticoagulation Management and ACS, Lipid Metabolism, Nonstatins, Novel Agents, Statins

-Keywords: Dyslipidemias, Cholesterol, LDL, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Troponin, Hospital Mortality, Hydroxychloroquine, Simvastatin, Lovastatin, Coronavirus, Prothrombin, Interleukin-6, Fibrin Fibrinogen Degradation Products, Acute Coronary Syndrome, Lopinavir, COVID-19, Pneumonia, Viral, SARS Virus, Chiroptera, Viverridae, Renin, Mineralocorticoid Receptor Antagonists, Respiratory Distress Syndrome, Adult, Aldosterone, Angiotensins, American Heart Association
+Keywords: Dyslipidemias, Cholesterol, LDL, Hydroxymethylglutaryl-CoA Reductase Inhibitors, Troponin, Hospital Mortality, Hydroxychloroquine, Simvastatin, Lovastatin, Coronavirus, Prothrombin, Interleukin-6, Fibrin Fibrinogen Degradation Products, Acute Coronary Syndrome, Lopinavir, COVID-19, Pneumonia, Viral, SARS Virus, Chiroptera, Viverridae, Renin, Mineralocorticoid Receptor Antagonists, Respiratory Distress Syndrome, Aldosterone, Angiotensins, American Heart Association